andrei-nejur/f8ld/README.md

 # f8ld The origami filter mask.
-## A simple, cheap and easy to make personal mask with filter.
+## A simple, cheap and easy to make personal mask with optional filter inclusion.

 ![Fold Sequence](./fold.gif)